-This week’s post for beginner photographers is inspired by the popular 52 Assignments photography book.
-It is all about depth of field or as author Adam Juniper calls it ‘the shallow end’.
-So, what is a shallow depth of field and what would you use it for?
+This week’s post for beginner photographers is inspired by the popular 52 Assignments photography book about depth of field aka ‘the shallow end’ with shallow depth of field images that have soft focus backgrounds.

 Let me explain a bit about it and why, for cat lovers, it’s perfect for capturing a special detail, a close-up, or a portrait with a touch of bokeh behind it.
 [Revised May 2023].